The Golden Egg mystery.

 I was quite amazed at the sight of a batch (clutch?) of eggs on the back of a rose leaf a couple of weeks ago.
 They were really beautiful – golden, tiny and laid very neatly on the underside.
 I took a photo to identify them later but meanwhile destroyed the leaf as I couldn’t risk an infestation on my roses.

 I thought I had finally identified them as Ladybirds’ eggs and I was gutted at having destroyed them.
 I didn’t think they could be anything other than the eggs of some destructive monster – and felt they had to go …and haven’t seen a red ladybird in the garden since then …

 The other day I was deadheading the same pampered rosebush and saw with horror that I had removed two leaves – each with one little golden egg.
 I promptly propped them back on the bush in the hope that they will remain there long enough for the eggs to hatch.

 I no longer think they are ladybirds’ eggs though.
-Having trawled through sites and books I now tentatively suggest that they were laid by a member of the Coreidae family (?)
-I am being so much more careful now and respecting offspring of all (well most) beetles and insects until I know what I am dealing with.
+Having trawled through sites and books I now tentatively suggest that they were laid by a member of the Coreidae family (?).
+I am being much more careful now and respecting offspring of all (well most) beetles and insects until I know what I am dealing with.